kent-map/dickens/docs/broadstairs.md

 While Dickens complained in 1847 that ‘Unless it pours of rain, I cannot write half an hour without the most excruciating organs, fiddles, bells, or glee-singers, [^ref4] Broadstairs was considerably quieter and less populist than neighbouring [Ramsgate](/19c-ramsgate) and [Margate](/19c-margate).
 Despite the street music Dickens spent more holidays here than in any other place, enthusing in 1849 that ‘Broadstairs beats all watering places into what the Americans call “sky-blue fits”’.[^ref5]  Broadstairs is affectionately described as ‘Our Watering Place’ in an 1851 article in [_Household Words_.](http://www.djo.org.uk/household-words/volume-iii/page-433.html)
 By the late nineteenth century Dickens’s association with the town was being heavily promoted to literary tourists and ‘Dickens Road’ had literally put him on the map.

+Feeling active?
+You may want to try this [Turner and Dickens walk]( https://explorekent.org/activities/turner-dickens-walk/)

 ### Bibliography

 Dickens, Charles. [‘Our Watering Place’.](http://www.djo.org.uk/household-words/volume-iii/page-433.html) _Household Words_.
 2 August 1851.